iRealDaksh/GitGud/README.md

 4. Add the file to staging `$git add README.md`
 5. Add a descriptive commit message `$git commit -m "Update readme"`
 6. Push the repository to github `$git push`

+## Making your first open source contribution

+Head on over to your first open source project called [Introduce Yourself](https://github.com/Aditya-Jyoti/Introduce-Yourself/) and read its [CONTRIBUTING.md](https://github.com/Aditya-Jyoti/Introduce-Yourself/blob/main/CONTRIBUTING.md) file.
+It should have all instructions provided and should get you started with contributing to that project.

+## Examples

+## What we learnt